 and numerous other commercial properties in New York City, including, but not limited to: the Bed, Bath and Beyond Building (620 Avenue of the Americas); 855 Avenue of the Americas; 1520 Sedgwick Avenue (often cited as

-the birthplace of hip-hop); the International Toy Building; 40 Broad Street; Fordham Fulton Towers; the SL Whale Building; Sunset Industrial Park; and the Starrett-Lehigh Building (the latter being the 3rd largest commercial building in New York City).
+the birthplace of hip-hop); the International Toy Building; 40 Broad Street; Fordham Fulton Towers; the SL Whale Building; Sunset Industrial Park; The Intelstat Building in Washington, D.C; and the Starrett-Lehigh Building (the latter being the 3rd largest commercial building in New York City).

 Mr. Horowitz has also represented the owner of forty-seven (47) buildings in East Harlem that were sold for in excess of $225 Million, as well as numerous other buyers and sellers in multi-million dollar